jwillinghalpern/fm-gofer/README.md

-# fm-promise
+# fm-gofer (formerly fm-promise)

 A framework for calling FileMaker scripts from JavaScript in web viewers and getting a response back via callbacks.
+Gofer... as in gofer this, gofer that.

 ## Try it out